IBM-Cloud/docs/services/mobileaccess/google-auth-ios-swift-sdk.md

  request.sendWithCompletionHandler(callBack)
 	```
-{: codeblock}

 1. Run your application.
 You will see a Google Login screen pop-up

  ![image](images/ios-google-login.png)

 1. When you log in and click **OK**, you're authorizing {{site.data.keyword.amashort}} to use your Google user identity for authentication purposes.

 1. Your request should succeed.
 The following output appears in the log.

  ```
  onAuthenticationSuccess info = Optional({attributes = {};